An explanation of what the MACD trading indicator is and a guide to using the MACD as part of a day trading strategy.

 The MACD is not constrained between -1 and +1 like some technical indicators but it does have a zero line through the middle.
-When the MACD is above zero, the trader can interpret the price as moving higher in an uptrend.
-While the MACD is below zero, the trader can consider the price as falling within a downtrend.
+When the MACD is above zero, the trader can interpret the price as moving higher in an uptrend (bullish divergence).
+While the MACD is below zero, the trader can consider the price as falling within a downtrend (bearish momentum).

-A trader can use this information as part of a trading strategy to determine the direction of the market.
-Traders using a trend following system would only buy when there is a MACD is above the zero line while traders using a mean reversion system would only sell.
-Likewise trend followers would want to sell while the MACD is below zero and countertrend traders would be looking for trading opportunities to buy.
+A trader can use this information on MACD divergence as part of a trading strategy to determine the direction of the market.
+Traders using a trend following system would only buy when there is a MACD line crosses above the zero line while traders using a mean reversion system would only sell.
+Likewise trend followers would want to sell while the MACD is below zero and counter trend traders would be looking for trading opportunities to buy.